Thomas Dang: Resignation from NDP caucus and vaccine information hack

 On December 21, 2021, Dang resigned from the Alberta NDP caucus after an RCMP search of his home.
-According to NDP leader Rachael Notley, Dang offered his resignation as part of a "long-standing policy that members under active police investigation will not sit in the caucus".
+According to Notley, Dang offered his resignation as part of a "long-standing policy that members under active police investigation will not sit in the caucus".
 Dang responded to the search, saying it was related to "the vulnerabilities with the COVID-19 vaccination records on the Government of Alberta website", which he had investigated and disclosed to Alberta Health.
 The Alberta government website had been released in September 2021, and allowed Alberta residents to access their COVID-19 vaccination information by entering their health card number, birthday and month they were vaccinated.

 In March 2022, Dang admitted to hacking the system, saying he had done so to highlight security vulnerabilities and pass on the information to the government.
 He described the hack as "well within the skill set of an amateur."
 In a white paper released on his website, Dang detailed his process, which first involved a fuzzing test.
 Dang then bypassed an IP address block by using a script that connected to the Tor network, which anonymized his connection.
 He then set out to test the vulnerability by entering Alberta premier Jason Kenney's birthdate and date of vaccination, which Dang later defended by saying the information was publicly available.
 His script was then able to guess a random health card number and retrieve a record belonging to an unknown individual.
 According to Dang, he then "immediately exited the website and did not save any information".
 After the hack, Dang contacted the NDP caucus, and the information was passed onto Alberta Health, with the vulnerability being fixed within weeks.
 Dang and the NDP's actions were criticized by UCP MLA and government whip Brad Rutherford, who said the party's "first instinct was to protect him, instead of being forthright with Albertans".